 Application for Graduation

-Students who expect to graduate must file an Application for Degree Form no later than the specified deadlines on the Student Resource Center website.
+Students who expect to graduate must apply for their degree on the Drexel Central website no later than the specified deadlines on the Student Resource Center website.
 Students who do not complete their requirements in their expected graduation quarter must submit a new Application for Degree form in the next quarter they anticipate graduating.
 Degrees earned during any term will be awarded at the end of that term after all grades have been submitted.
 Commencement is held once a year, in June.
 The statute of limitations applies to the award of degrees as well so an application beyond a year after a student fulfills the requirements of the degree will not be entertained.

 No earned credit completed ten years or more before the intended graduation date may be applied to a degree program at Drexel University, unless approved by the Associate Vice Provost for Graduate Studies.

-- Specific course requirements must be completed for the program or major in which the student is enrolled.
+- All specific course requirements for the program or major in which the student is enrolled must be completed.

-- A grade point average of 3.0 or higher must be achieved for all coursework undertaken at Drexel University.
+- A GPA of 3.0 or higher for all coursework undertaken at Drexel University must have been earned.

 - All grades for required courses must be submitted to the Office of the University Registrar.
-No student will be approved for a degree while an unreported grade for a required course remains on his or her record.
+No student will be approved for a degree while a grade for any course on the academic record remains outstanding.

-- If a thesis or dissertation is involved, it must be typed in accordance with specifications contained in the "Thesis Manual," a copy of which may be obtained online The student is responsible for transmitting all required copies to the library for binding and/or archiving.
+- If a thesis or dissertation is involved, it must be typed in accordance with specifications contained in the "Thesis Manual" updated annually, a copy of which may be obtained online; the student is responsible for transmitting all required copies to the library for binding and/or archiving.

-- Students must satisfy all financial obligations to the University in order to receive their diploma.
+- A student must satisfy all financial obligations to the University in order to receive their diploma.

 - If a student completes all requirements for graduation in any term prior to the spring term, the degree will be awarded in the term in which the requirements are met.